openpnp/openpnp/User-Manual.md

 OpenPnP runs on the Java platform and requires the Java runtime version 7 or higher to run.
 You can download the latest version of Java from http://java.com/getjava.

 OpenPnP is designed to run on Mac, Windows and Linux.
 Other platforms may be supported due to the nature of Java, but they are not recommended.
-OpenPnp is written and tested on Mac and used regularly on Windows.
+OpenPnP is written and tested on Mac and used regularly on Windows.
 These two platforms are recommended for the best compatibility.

 Download
 --------